marcus-k/home-page/README.md

 To enable weather functionality, a `.env` file needs to be created in the root directory with an OpenWeatherMap API key along with a [location](https://www.latlong.net/).
 One can paste the necessary values into the `.env.sample` file then remove `.sample` from the filename.

 Web links, located in `/public/js/config.js`, can be customized to whatever one desires.
+See [below](#web-link-config) for config details.

 Install the packages in the environment with:
 ```bash